Joe's Garage: Reception and legacy

-AllMusic writer William Ruhlmann gave 3 out of 5 stars for the individual releases Act I and Acts II & III.
-Ruhlmann wrote of Act I, "although his concern with government censorship would see a later flowering in his battles with the Parents Music Resource Center (PMRC), here he wasn't able to use it to fulfill a satisfying dramatic function."
+AllMusic gave 3 out of 5 stars for the individual releases Act I and Acts II & III.
+William Ruhlmann wrote of Act I, "although his concern with government censorship would see a later flowering in his battles with the Parents Music Resource Center (PMRC), here he wasn't able to use it to fulfill a satisfying dramatic function."
 Ruhlmann also felt that Acts II & III "seems so thin and thrown together, musically and dramatically".

 Don Shewey of Rolling Stone magazine wrote, "If the surface of this opera is cluttered with cheap gags and musical mishmash, its soul is located in profound existential sorrow.
 The guitar solos that Zappa plays in Joe's imagination burn with a desolate, devastating beauty.
 Flaws and all, Joe's Garage is Frank Zappa's Apocalypse Now."
-The collected Acts I, II & III release received 4.5 out of 5 stars from Allmusic's Steve Huey, who wrote "in spite of its flaws, Joe's Garage has enough substance to make it one of Zappa's most important '70s works and overall political statements, even if it's not focused enough to rank with his earliest Mothers of Invention masterpieces."
+The collected Acts I, II & III release received 4.5 out of 5 stars from AllMusic's Steve Huey, who wrote "in spite of its flaws, Joe's Garage has enough substance to make it one of Zappa's most important '70s works and overall political statements, even if it's not focused enough to rank with his earliest Mothers of Invention masterpieces."

 For his performance on Joe's Garage, Vinnie Colaiuta was named "the most technically advanced drummer ever" by Modern Drummer, which ranked the album as one of the top 25 greatest drumming performances of all time.
 On September 26, 2008, Joe's Garage was staged by the Open Fist Theatre Company in Los Angeles, in a production authorized by the Zappa Family Trust.

-The cover was later parodied by Swedish rockabilly artist Eddie Meduza on his 1980 album Garagetaper.
+The cover was parodied by Swedish rockabilly artist Eddie Meduza on his 1980 album Garagetaper.